johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/WebSQLNonSecureContextEnabled.md

 # WebSQLNonSecureContextEnabled

 ## Force WebSQL in non-secure contexts to be enabled (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 112.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 112.

 ## Supported versions